-Selenium is a mineral and trace element that is a major nutrient and helps the body fight diseases such as cancer.
-It has tons of benefits, since it is also an antioxidant and plays its role in keeping the metabolic functions of the body.
+Selenium is a major nutrient that helps the body fight diseases.
+It has tons of benefits, since it is also an antioxidant and plays a role in keeping the metabolic functions of the body.
 Additionally, it helps support healthy function of several organs.

-How Does It Work?
-Using Selenium For Hair Growth
+How Does Selenium Work For Hair Growth?

-No worries, we’ll explain.
-Enzymes are molecules, used for different chemical reactions of the body.
+No worries, we’ll explain: Enzymes are molecules, used for different chemical reactions of the body.
 Many enzymes use selenium to do their work for them, which makes them more reactive.
 Some enzymes help the body clean itself from free radicals.
 These guys are very harmful to the healthy growth of hair and skin cells of the body since they play a major factor in premature aging and weaker hair follicles.
-Selenium works for healthy hair growth and helps by killing free radicals.
+Selenium works for healthy hair growth by killing free radicals.

 Selenium is more concentrated in the thyroid than in our other organs and is important for the proper functioning of our thyroid hormone.
 This hormone in turn plays a huge role in regulating hair loss in patients suffering from the type of hair loss that occurs in patches.